bmlt-enabled/yap/README.md

 ```
 This would set the radius at the first 50 results and is the default.

+More information on how the BMLT uses search radius is here: https://bmlt.magshare.net/how-auto-radius-works/

 ## Location Lookup Bias ##

 By default location lookups are biased toward the US.
 You can create a series of refinements by using the `$location_lookup_bias` in config.php.